|Country:||Czech Replublic (CZH)|

 Purchase Amethyst Hops

-Amethyst hops are available to be purchased from multiple suppliers.
+Amethyst hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Amethyst Hops
+Origin and Geneology of the Amethyst Hop

 Amethyst is a derivative of Saaz.

 Flavor & Aroma Profile of Amethyst Hops

 Amethyst is an aroma hop that is typically used in only late boil additions, including dry hopping.

 The Amethyst hops have aroma characters that include subtl citrus, earthy and spicy notes.